BDR Waste Partnership - Working together to reduce landfill in Barnsley, Doncaster and Rotherham

-BDR is a partnership of Barnsley, Doncaster and Rotherham councils set up more than 10 years ago to jointly manage waste generated in the three boroughs.
+BDR is a partnership of Barnsley, Doncaster and Rotherham councils set up more than two decades ago to jointly manage waste generated in the three boroughs.

-Would you like to take a look behind the scenes at the award-winning facility which is revolutionising the way we deal with leftover household waste in Barnsley, Doncaster and Rotherham?
+The tours give you a chance to take a look behind the scenes at the facility which is revolutionising the way we deal with leftover household waste in Barnsley, Doncaster and Rotherham.

 The visits are organised to show members of the public what happens to the quarter of a million tonnes of waste they throw away each year.
 Instead of being sent to landfill, it is processed and turned into useful resources including low carbon electricity.

 Ditch the clingfilm

 Now food shopping opportunities are limited, more and more of us are having to plan ahead better for meals and store more food.
 But before reaching for the clingfilm, it's worth remembering the impact is has on our environment.
 More than 1.2 billion metres of the stuff is used by households in Britain every year - enough to go around the world 30 times!
 It is hard to recycle and when it ends up in the sea is a deadly threat to fish.
 But there are lots of re-usable alternatives.